NSS-Day-Cohort-73/House-of-Hummus-Clonchmr/README.md

 1. All 10 base dishes should be displayed as radio input options.
 1. All 9 vegetables should be displayed as radio input options.
 1. All 6 side dishes should be displayed as radio input options.
 1. All previously purchases meals should be displayed below the meal options.
-Each purchase should display the primary key and the total cost of the purcahsed meal.
+Each purchase should display the primary key and the total cost of the purchased meal.

 ### State Management